US Recognizes Venezuela Oppositions Gonzalez Urrutia As president-elect - UrduPoint

 US Recognizes Venezuela Opposition's Gonzalez Urrutia As 'president-elect'

-Washington, (APP - UrduPoint / Pakistan Point News - 20th Nov, 2024) The United States said Tuesday it recognizes opposition candidate Edmundo Gonzalez Urrutia as "president-elect" of Venezuela.
+Washington, (APP - UrduPoint / Pakistan Point News - 20th Nov, 2024) The United States said Tuesday it recognizes opposition candidate Edmundo Gonzalez Urrutia as president-elect of Venezuela -- the first time it called him that -- four months after a disputed election in which incumbent Nicolas Maduro claimed victory amid accusations of fraud.

+The statement from Secretary of State Anthony Blinken prompted a furious reaction from Caracas, which dismissed it as "ridiculous."

-"The Venezuelan people spoke resoundingly on July 28 and made (Gonzalez Urrutia) the president-elect," US Secretary of State Antony Blinken wrote in a post on X. "Democracy demands respect for the will of the voters."
+"The Venezuelan people spoke resoundingly on July 28 and made (Gonzalez Urrutia) the president-elect," Blinken wrote in a post on X. "Democracy demands respect for the will of the voters."

-The statement marked the first time the United States has referred to Gonzalez Urrutia as "president-elect," though President Joe Biden had said the opposition party received more votes a few days after the July 28 election.
+The statement marked the first time the United States has referred to Gonzalez Urrutia with that title, although President Joe Biden has previously said he won the election.

+Responding on X, Gonzalez Urrutia said he was grateful for the US recognition.
+"This gesture honors the change in our country and the civic feat that we carried out together this past July 28."

-Maduro claimed electoral victory, despite the Venezuelan government failing to release detailed polling data.
+Maduro claimed victory in the election and defied intense domestic and international pressure to release detailed polling numbers to back up the assertion.

+Gil referenced Washington's support in 2019 of then National Assembly Speaker Juan Guaido as acting president after Maduro's contested reelection in 2018.

+On the Blinken statement, Gil quoted what he said was a popular adage: "once you are ridiculous, you never stop being ridiculous."

-Gonzalez Urrutia has fled to Spain due to an outstanding arrest warrant, and opposition party leader Maria Corina Machado has gone into hiding as well.
+Since the election, Gonzalez Urrutia has fled to Spain due to an outstanding arrest warrant.
+Opposition party leader Maria Corina Machado -- the little known former diplomat was a stand in for her, as she was barred from running for president -- has gone into hiding as well.

+Maduro's disputed re-election has faced criticism from elsewhere around the globe, including the European Union, and led to massive protests in Venezuela, resulting in 28 deaths, almost 200 injured and some 2,400 protesters arrested, among whom 224 have ben released.

+Washington's recognition of Gonzalez Urrutia comes in the shadow of Republican President-elect Donald Trump returning to power on January 20.

 Recent Stories